tejas-ch/neev-foundation/CUSTOMIZATION_CHECKLIST.md

-# ✅ Customization Checklist - Neev Foundation Website
+# ✅ Customization Checklist - NEEV Foundation Website

 Use this checklist to customize your website with real data.